Monotone max-convolution and subordination functions for free max-convolution: Subordination functions for Boolean max-convolution

 \subsection{Future research directions}

-\begin{itemize} \item According to \cite{U21} and \cite{HU21}, there are interesting relationships between additive convolutions and max-convolutions in the free, Boolean, and classical settings via the law of large numbers for free multiplicative convolution.
+\begin{enumerate}[\rm (i)] \item According to \cite{HU21} and \cite{U21}, there are interesting relationships between additive convolutions and max-convolutions in the free, Boolean, and classical settings via the law of large numbers for free multiplicative convolution.
 Can we find a similar relationship between monotone additive convolution and monotone (classical) max-convolution?